AuddioDaddio/mynameauddiodaddio/README.md

 Now for a brief explanation:

-There's 3 different branches; master, Xtras, & SimpleNetworks.
+There's 3 different branches: master, Xtras, & SimpleNetworks.

 master contains my Hip-Hop/Rap playlist songs that you might of heard of.